Azathothas/Stars/README.md

 - [xykt/NetQuality](https://github.com/xykt/NetQuality) – 网络质量检测脚本 - Network Quality Check Script
 - [yi-jiayu/fuzzy-repo-finder](https://github.com/yi-jiayu/fuzzy-repo-finder) – Fuzzy auto-completion for GitHub and GitLab repositories powered by fzf
 - [yousafkhamza/dns-lookup-bash-script](https://github.com/yousafkhamza/dns-lookup-bash-script) – It's a bash script to show a complete DNS lookup of a domain and it might be useful for Linux system/support engineers who handled client support.
 I believe it helps for these guys to troubleshoot or easy way to find all the details in a single click.
-- [yuaotian/go-cursor-help](https://github.com/yuaotian/go-cursor-help) – 解决Cursor在免费订阅期间出现以下提示的问题:  You've reached your trial request limit.  /  Too many free trial accounts used on this machine.
-Please upgrade to pro.
-We have this limit in place to prevent abuse.
-Please let us know if you believe this is a mistake.
+- [yuaotian/go-cursor-help](https://github.com/yuaotian/go-cursor-help) – 解决Cursor在免费订阅期间出现以下提示的问题:  Your request has been blocked as our system has detected suspicious activity / You've reached your trial request limit.  /  Too many free trial accounts used on this machine.
 - [z-shell/zi](https://github.com/z-shell/zi) – ✨ A Swiss Army Knife for Zsh - Unix Shell
 - [zdharma-continuum/fast-syntax-highlighting](https://github.com/zdharma-continuum/fast-syntax-highlighting) – Feature-rich syntax highlighting for ZSH
 - [zgfg/SystemlessDebloater](https://github.com/zgfg/SystemlessDebloater) – Select and systemlessly debloat preinstalled system apps.
 Supporting up to System As Root (SAR), Dynamic partitions and Android 13.
 Module must be installed through Magisk app, not TWRP